aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to PS via .NET" h2=".NET API to Render EML to PS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EML to PS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to PS.
+As a .NET developer, you may need to add EML to PS conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET provides the ability to convert EML file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to PS.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation features.
+It includes APIs for manipulating a wide range of file formats, including Microsoft Office, PDF, HTML, and more.
+Aspose.Email for .NET is a powerful API for working with email messages in various formats, including EML.
+It provides features for creating, reading, and manipulating email messages.
+Aspose.Words for .NET is an API for working with Microsoft Word documents.
+It provides features for creating, reading, and manipulating Word documents in various formats, including HTML.

+Using Aspose.Total for .NET, you can easily convert EML to PS.
+First, you can use Aspose.Email for .NET to convert EML file format to HTML.
+Then, you can use Aspose.Words for .NET to render HTML to PS.
+This process is simple and straightforward, and it can be done quickly and easily.

+Aspose.Total for .NET is a great choice for .NET developers who need to add EML to PS conversion features to their applications.
+It provides powerful APIs for working with a wide range of file formats, including EML and PS.
+With Aspose.Total for .NET, you can easily convert EML to PS in just a few steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}